Self-Predicting Boolean Functions: Introduction

-Predicting the value of a SP function by applying it to noisy inputs is optimal, clearly a desirable property.
+Clearly, SP functions exhibit a desirable property - the optimal prediction of the function is obtained by simply applying it to the noisy inputs.
 For example, suppose the function describes a voting rule and the noise represents possible contamination of the votes (e.g., due to fraud).
 If the function is SP, then any mechanism used for computing the function with clean votes can be used without any modification in case it turns out that the votes are actually noisy.
 In this case, the output of the function is the optimal predictor for its true value.
 It should be noted, however, that being SP does not imply anything about the ordinary stability of the function.
 For example, all parity functions (characters) are SP functions, including the least stable one, to wit, the parity of all inputs (namely, the largest character).
 Nonetheless, if, e.g., there are a few alternatives for choosing a function to be used, and all of these functions have the same stability, it is sensible to choose one of the SP functions among them (if such exists).

 Nonetheless, a function can be SP at certain noise levels but not at others.
 We thus say that a function is \emph{uniformly SP (USP)} if it is SP at any noise level.
 For example, in the voting scenario mentioned above, it may not be realistic to assume that the noise level is known, yet if the function is USP it can always be used to obtain the optimal prediction of the true voting result.